ConstanzaSchibber/lipstick_color_extraction/README.md

 ## Human Annotation: Creating Data Labels

+In this project, the absence of labeled data necessitated a manual approach to data annotation.
+Specifically, I manually cropped each image to focus solely on the makeup area, such as isolating the lipstick in an image.
+This step was crucial to ensure the accuracy of the color analysis, as the cropped section was then analyzed to determine the average CIELAB color, which served as a close approximation to the 'ground truth' color (see [notebook 3](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/notebooks/3_Data_Annotation.ipynb))

+However, not all images could provide this ground truth value.
+Some images displayed only the container without showing the actual makeup color (e.g., lipstick).
+As a result, 88.8% of the images in the dataset had a corresponding ground truth value.
+The fact that not all images have a ground truth color is not a problem, though, because the absense of label is due to factors unrelated to the color itself, such as incomplete data (e.g., images showing packaging without the makeup color).
+Therefore, missing labels do not introduce any bias related to the color properties being studied.

+Finally, for the images with ground truth values, I extracted and stored the average CIELAB color in the metadata, which allowed for precise comparison and evaluation of the color predictions in the subsequent steps.

 ## Method 1: Color Segmentation

 I developed a method to identify and analyze CIELAB color shades in makeup images using image clustering techniques, with a focus on achieving accurate color matching (see [notebook 2](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/notebooks/2_Model_A_for_color_identification.ipynb).
 The goal was to create a robust framework for identifying and categorizing shades that align with human visual perception, crucial for makeup products where precise color matching is key.